abbiewade/abbiewade.github.io/smartalarmclock.md

 ### 0000 to 9999

 Up until now, we have been displaying the same number on all four digits of our display.
 It is not as trivial to display different numbers on each digit.
 This is because the LED segments connected to segment A are the same pin for all four digits (and the same for every other joining segment).
 As such, we need to develop a way so that we can write unique numbers to each of the different digits.
-The way we do this is by writing to all four digits, and then turning one of the digits off.
-We then repeat the step writing to three of the digits and turning another one off.
-By the time we write to the last digit, all the other three digits are set with their appropriate values.

 To start off with, we are going to modify our program to contain the following helper function.
 The idea of this helper function is so that we can turn a integer value into the functions that we wrote earlier in this tutorial.
 The code should look something similar to below.